Simon-Drohsen/Notizen/c#-notizen.md

 * Greater than or equal to >=: returns true if the value to the left is more than or equal to the value to the right.

+<h2>Learn:</h2>

-* How to define variables with a bool data type
+* how to define variables with a bool data type

-* How to use comparison operators with different data types to return boolean values
+* how to use comparison operators with different data types to return boolean values

-* What a truth table is and how to read one
+* what a truth table is and how to read one

-* How to use logical operators to compare boolean values and expressions
+* how to use logical operators to compare boolean values and expressions

+* using if, else if, and else keywords to write conditional statements

+* writing switch statements for situations where they are many condition

+* using ternary operators for shorter conditional statements

+* call a method with its name and parentheses: VisitPlanets();

+* store a method’s returned value in a variable: double result = Math.Round(3.14159, 2);

+* define a basic method with the following syntax: static void VisitPlanets() {}

+* every time an application is started, the Main() method is called.

+* Values passed to a method are called arguments.
+When defined in the method, they are parameters.

+* Method parameters can only be used within the method body.

+* Method parameters can be optional if given a default value using equals = syntax: static void VisitPlanets(int numberOfPlanets = 0)

+* When calling a method, pass arguments by position or by name.
+If using names, use the colon (:) syntax: VisitPlanets(numberOfPlanets: 9);

+* In method overloading, multiple methods can have the same name, as long as they have different method signatures.

+* A method signature is a method’s name and parameter types in order.